 Advanced holographic display can come in multiple form factors.
 The “sand table” implementation is most often desired for multi-person collaboration, ideally with viewers able to see and interact with images all the way around the sand table.

-Another popular implementation is a monitor for 1-3 people.
+Another popular implementation is a monitor for one to three people.
 In September 2021, Kongsberg Geospatial said they are working to develop a monitor-type display solution to combine passive sonar data with three-dimensional bathymetric data to create an accurate sensor picture that can be used to locate and identify possible undersea threats.

 Others acknowledge that high fidelity holographic displays can be created using current technology, but these existing photonic technologies will always face cost and form factor challenges.